 Priority Products

 The Missouri Product Stewardship Council works on a range of products.
-Starting in 2018, they identified paint, mattresses, and pharmaceuticals as priority areas but continue to expand their activity, which in 2021 included packaging as an area of interest.
+Starting in 2018, they identified paint, mattresses, and pharmaceuticals as priority areas.
+The MOPSC has continued to expand their activity to include packaging and tires as an areas of interest in 2021 and 2023, respectively.

 Paint